A note on the electrostatic Born-Infeld equation with radial charge density: Proof of Theorem

 and hence, thanks to Theorem \ref{theo. lichnerowicz}, there exists a unique $\varphi>0$ such that $\varphi - 1 \in C^{3, \alpha}_{- 2 \beta + 2}$ and

 We define

 It is clear that a fixed point of $T(1, .)$ is a solution to the conformal equations \eqref{RCE}.
-In the spirit of the previous section, we will look for a fixed point of $T(1,.)$ in the subspace
+In the spirit of the previous subsection, we will look for a fixed point of $T(1,.)$ in the subspace of radial functions